shishanrui/Review-on-Dynamic-HVAC-Modeling-for-Smart-Buildings/README.md

 * Model structure development and validation
 * Related applications such as system sizing, design, or offline analysis

-These papers provide methodological foundations and contextual background but are **not the primary focus of the operational synthesis** in the review.
+These papers provide methodological foundations and contextual background, but are not the primary focus of the operational synthesis in the review.